 - 2 Tablespoons water Plus more if necessary

-- 1 teaspoon hot sauce Adjust more or less to taste, depending on your preferences and the heat level of the sauce
+- 1 teaspoon hot sauce Adjust more or less to taste

 To make the lentil taco meat

-- Bring a large non-stick skillet to a medium heat with organic canola oil.
+- Bring a large non-stick skillet to a medium heat with oil.

 - Add onion and garlic to the skillet.
 Sauté a few minutes, until fragrant and translucent.